Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I: Explaining the anomalies

-Figure ~\ref{fig:simultaneous_chi} illustrates the total chi-square distribution for points that are compatible with all three anomalies and the best fit point is marked by a star, corresponding to $\chi^2_{\rm min}$.
+Figure \ref{fig:simultaneous_chi} illustrates the total $\chi^2$ distribution for points that are compatible with all three anomalies and the best fit point is marked by a star, corresponding to $\chi^2_{\rm min}$.
 The experimentally observed signal strength with their $1 \sigma$ band is also superimposed in the plot to test them against this model's best fit point.
 The chi-square fit reveals two distinct branches, differentiated by the sign of $\sin(\beta - \alpha)$.
-The main branch, characterized by positive values, is densely populated, while the second branch, which has negative values, is sparsely populated due to the elimination of many points by various constraints.
-The figure ~\ref{fig:simul_sin} also illustrates the sign of the electroweak coupling parameter.
-The best fit point indicated by a red star has a large positive $\sin (\beta - \alpha)$ value, while the vector boson coupling with the SM Higgs boson, indicated by the color bar, is weakened in that case.
+The longer branch is characterised by the positive values, while the smaller one by the negative values.
+Figure \ref{fig:simul_sin} further highlights the sign of the EW coupling parameter, with the best-fit point in both branches again marked by a red star.
+Notably, the positive branch contains a best fit point that simultaneously explains all the three anomalies within the $1 \sigma$ region.
+However, an analysis by the ATLAS collaboration on the 2HDM Type-I~\cite{ATLAS:2021vrm} imposes significant restrictions on the positive region of the value $\sin(\beta - \alpha)$, limiting its viability.
+The negative branch also allows for a simultaneous explanation of all the three anomalies within the $1 \sigma$ region.
+However, when the $b \Bar{b}$ channel anomaly is examined in isolation, it cannot be explained at the $1 \sigma$ level.
+While the vector boson coupling with the SM Higgs boson, indicated by the colour bar, is weakened as in this case, it remains within the allowed range.